 This course develops the primary quantitative tools used in the portfolio selection process.
-The applied focus of the course centers on global asset allocation for equities, bonds, and currencies.
+The applied focus of the course centers on the process of moving from a data set of historical information to the formulation of a forecasting model, the estimation of mean-variance efficient portfolios, and the testing of efficiency hypotheses within an in-sample and post-sample setting.
 The course covers the estimation of efficient portfolios, factor models, forecasting models, and risk analysis.
-(3.6, 0, 3.6)
+Prerequisite: MSF 414.